guwek/public-info/README.md

 To apply for membership, please send an email to zdm-info (see below) with a short description of your activities in the area of digital medicine and your motivation to join the ZDM (up to 300 words), accompanied by your CV (in any format) and a list of up to five most important publications in the area of digital medicine.
 Please indicate whether you apply as a methods-focused member or as an application-focused member.
 Membership needs to be renewed after three years.

 ## Mailing lists
-Make sure to subscribe to the following mailing lists (see `lists.hhu.de` for details):
+Make sure to be subscribed to the following mailing lists:

-- `zdm-announce [at] uni-duesseldorf.de`: Announcements of ZDM activities and events to members and friends of ZDM.
+- zdm-announce: Announcements of ZDM activities and events to members and friends of ZDM.

-- `zdm-users [at] uni-duesseldorf.de`: Important information for everybody using the ZDM building 97.45.
+- zdm-users: Important information for everybody using the ZDM building 97.45.

 ## Room Booking
 For now, room booking is done via a shared calendar.
-To be added to the calendar send an email to `zdm-info`.
-Make sure to choose a meaningful title for your booking (i.e. at least your name) and to add the room to be booked.
+To be added to the calendar send an email to zdm-info.
+Make sure to choose a meaningful title for your booking (e.g. your name) and to add the room to be booked.
 Bookable rooms:

-- Ground floor, meeting room 040 (smaller), "the **yellow** meeting room"
+- Ground floor, yellow meeting room
-- Ground floor, meeting room 033 (larger), "the **blue** meeting room"
+- Ground floor, blue meeting room
-- Ground floor, seminar room 032
+- Ground floor, seminar room
-- 1st floor, seminar room 011
+- 1st floor, seminar room

 ## Desk Booking
 There are ~30 flexible desks that can be used any time.
 For now there is no booking systems and desks can be used on a first-come basis.